Dio (band): Changes (1990–1999)

 Schnell, Bain, and Appice were replaced, respectively, with Jens Johansson, Teddy Cook, and former AC/DC drummer Simon Wright.
 The new band released the album Lock Up the Wolves in the spring of 1990.
 During the tour, Dio had a chance meeting with former Black Sabbath bandmate Geezer Butler which led to that band's short-lived reunion, producing one album, Dehumanizer.
-After this, Dio reassembled Dio once again, retaining only Appice on the drums.
+After this, Dio reassembled Dio once again, bringing back Appice on the drums, but discarding everyone else.
 By early 1993, guitarist Tracy G, keyboardist Scott Warren of Warrant and bassist Jeff Pilson of Dokken had all joined.
 During this era, the band abandoned fantasy themed songs and focused on modern issues.
 As a result, some fans regard the albums made during this period—1993's Strange Highways, 1996's Angry Machines and the live album Inferno: Last in Live—as the worst in Dio's catalogue, while others view them positively as a step away from the outdated sound of the 1980s.
 With disappointing record sales for Angry Machines, management wanted the band to go back to their earlier style prompting the departure of Tracy G to be replaced by the returning Craig Goldy.
 In addition, Appice left Dio once again.